 Welcome to the Dolphin Trust related claims guide.
 If you lent money to Dolphin Trust – now called German Property Group (GPG) – you could be owed compensation.

-Dolphin Trust was a German property group that borrowed up to £600 million by convincing UK pension holders to invest in derelict buildings, so the company could develop them later on.
+Dolphin Trust were a German property group that borrowed up to £600 million by convincing UK pension holders to invest in derelict buildings, so the company could develop them later on.

-Why was this such a lucrative proposition for UK residents?
+Why did the this seem such a lucrative proposition for UK residents?
 Well, since the fall of the Berlin Wall, the German Government has offered large tax breaks and incentives to those Germans interested in developing listed buildings.

-At the time, Dolphin Trust persuaded possible investors that their money would be safeguarded by the ‘First Legal Charge,’ a document similar to a mortgage which entitles the investor to a full refund from the borrower should they fail to repay.
+At the time, Dolphin Trust, through agents and financial advisers, persuaded possible investors that their money would be safeguarded by the ‘First Legal Charge,’ a document similar to a mortgage which entitles the investor to a full refund from the borrower should they fail to repay.

 According to a recent BBC investigation, many UK residents were persuaded to lend their life savings to this unregulated German Property scheme for up to five years by salesmen who, at the time, were working for separate companies.
-Some even earned up to 20% commission for their negligent, and potentially harmful, advice.
+Some even earned up to 20% commission for their negligent advice.

-In short, because the Dolphin Trust scheme was not regulated by the Financial Conduct Authority here in the UK, and a high-risk investment, many people’s life savings were put at risk.
+In short, because the Dolphin Trust scheme was not regulated by the Financial Conduct Authority here in the UK, and is a high-risk investment, many people’s life savings have been put at risk.

 Fill in your details below to have a no obligation chat about your situation

-Here at Get Claims Advice, we’re specialists in mis-sold pensions, and have claimed hundreds of thousands of pounds for our clients on a *No Win – No Fee basis against the advice of negligent financial advisors.
+Here at Spencer Churchill Claims Advice, we have experience in mis-sold pensions, and have claimed money for our clients on a *No Win – No Fee basis against the advice of negligent financial advisors.

 Quite possibly, yes.
-In fact, several financial advisors as well as the Financial Services Compensation Scheme (FSCA) have already paid out compensation to those who were mis-sold by Dolphin Trust.
+In fact, several financial advisors as well as the Financial Services Compensation Scheme (FSCS) have already paid out compensation to those who were mis-sold.